-The quality of the full applications is assessed using the evaluation grid (see Annex E5b28) containing the selection and award criteria.
+The quality of the full applications is assessed using the evaluation grid (see Annex E5b) containing the selection and award criteria.
 Comments are made for each subheading on the basis of the questions and criteria used for that heading.
+In addition, there shall always be a check of consistency between budget items and the description of the action.
 The overall assessment is based on the scores obtained under each subheading, added up by heading.
 If the evaluation committee does not evaluate the applications itself, the final score is the arithmetical average of the scores given by the assessors.
-For indirect management, the completed assessments for each proposal must be sent to the evaluation committee (for direct management they are available in PROSPECT).
+For indirect management , the completed assessments for each proposal must be sent to the evaluation committee (for direct management they are available in PROSPECT).